-Chris was born in Salem Massachusetts in 1934 and is a graduate of Exeter (1953), Harvard College (1957) and The University of Virginia Law School (1965).
-He spent his 25 year professional career at the New York City law firm, Davis Polk, most of it as a partner in litigation handling major securities and antitrust cases and investigations.
+Chris is a graduate of Exeter, Harvard College and The University of Virginia Law School (where he was Articles Editor of the Law Review).
+He spent his 25 year professional career at the New York City law firm, Davis Polk, almost all as a partner in litigation.
+Career highlights include arguing a civil rights case in The Supreme Court, heading up one side in the largest take-over fight till that time and various other major, corporate litigations.